Gardener’s Blog – January 2018

 Firstly, we have to wait for the removal of the light trail, we hope you all managed to see the display, the Fire Garden was awesome.

 When the display is out the gardeners will be aerating grass areas, and turning over trodden on soil in the beds to help alleviate compaction, which is bad news for root growth.
-Obviously, this is very weather dependant, too wet or frozen you can cause more harm than good.
+Obviously, this is very weather dependent, too wet or frozen you can cause more harm than good.

 Once the compacted soil in the beds has been turned over, our homemade compost will be spread, not so much to add nutrient as to add organic matter.
 This will help improve soil structure, hopefully encouraging worms and improve drainage.